 It helps to understand some of the details of this.
 It helps adults who live and work with teenagers and it helps teenagers themselves.
 My book, Blame My Brain, has been enormously popular in many countries around the world, both with adults and the teenagers for whom it was written.

-THE SPECIAL TEENAGE BRAIN
+RESOURCES ABOUT THE TEENAGE BRAIN

 My own book, Blame My Brain – the Amazing Teenage Brain Revealed, was first published in 2005 and has been updated twice since.
 It is widely read all over the world, not only by the teenagers it was written for, but by parents, teachers and other professionals.
 It is recommended on reading lists at universities and on teaching and social work courses, and by schools, and is one of the UK’s Books on Prescription, along with The Teenage Guide to Stress.
 Below is some of the research on which it is based.
 There is now an enormous body of work from around the world showing many ways in which brains change during adolescence.